fritzmg/contao-file-access/README.md

     protect_resized_images: true
 ```

+Note that this will however put additional load on your application as all requests to any resized protected image must
+be processed by the application.

+Also note that due to technical limitations you will always have access to these images if you are logged into the back
+end in your current browser session.

 ## Important Notes

 Since this access restriction is done via PHP, the file is also sent to the client via PHP.
 This means that the `max_execution_time` needs to be sufficiently large, so that any file can be transferred to the client before the script is terminated.
 Thus you should be aware that problems can occur if a file is either very large or the client's connection to the server is very slow, or both.
 The script tries to disable the `max_execution_time`, though there is no guarantee that this will work.
 Also there can be other timeouts in the webserver.